The Husband Hunters

 American Heiresses Who Married into the British Aristocracy

-A delicious group biography of the young American heiresses who married into the British aristocracy at the turn of the twentieth century – the real women who inspired Downton Abbey.
+The Husband Hunters is a deliciously told historical audiobook about the young, rich, American heiresses who married impoverished, British gentry at the turn of the twentieth century – The real women who inspired Downton Abbey

 Towards the end of the nineteenth century and for the first few years of the twentieth, a strange invasion took place in Britain.
 The citadel of power, privilege and breeding in which the titled, land-owning governing class had barricaded itself for so long was breached.
 The incomers were a group of young women who, fifty years earlier, would have been looked on as the alien denizens of another world - the New World, to be precise.
 From 1874 - the year that Jennie Jerome, the first known 'Dollar Princess', married Randolph Churchill - to 1905, dozens of young American heiresses married into the British peerage, bringing with them all the fabulous wealth, glamour and sophistication of the Gilded Age.